anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 getting us pointed in the right direction for future expansions).

-Thanks also to Rob Rutherford and Eric Astor, without whom 1.4.2 probably wouldn't have gotten done in 2010.
-Their knowledge of Java and Eclipse has been invaluable.
+Thanks also to Rob Rutherford and Eric Astor, without whom 1.4.2 probably wouldn't have gotten done in 2010, and 1.5.0 wouldn't have been done until 2011-12.
+Their knowledge of Java and Eclipse has been invaluable, as have been their coding skills.

 Philip "The_Burrito" Markus provided much of the Necromancy spell and Lunar Charm data.
 Patches did the same for the Dragon Kings.